 {/* Props override defaults: danger replaces primary; lg still applies */} <Button danger>Danger Button</Button>

-{/* Explicit prop overrides default: secondary replaces primary; lg still applies */} <Button secondary>Secondary Button</Button> </ThemeProvider> );}Layout Component Defaults
+{/* Explicit prop overrides default: secondary replaces primary; lg still applies */} <Button secondary>Secondary Button</Button> </ThemeProvider> );}Layout component defaults

 Configure defaults for layout components: